meganz/mpenc_doc/source/engineering.rst

   method to attempt to send a packet or change the channel membership; (b) one output pipe to receive channel events; and (c) various query methods.
 Actions may be ignored by the transport or satisfied exactly once, possibly after we receive further channel events not by us.
+The transport is supposed to send events to all members in the same order, but members must verify this.

 | [$] This component is specific to instant or synchronous messaging; ones
   *not* marked with this may be re-used in an asynchronous messaging system.